aysedemirel/100-days-of-code/log.md

 ### Day 9:February 8, Monday

+**Today's Progress**:

-**Today's Progress**: Udacity - Introduction to AI in Business and FreeCodeCamp - Applied Visual Design
+- Udacity - Introduction to AI in Business
+- FreeCodeCamp - Applied Visual Design

 **Thoughts:** I learned amazing things about CSS and finished the Applied Visual Design challenge on FreeCodeCamp.
 Also, I started to Build a model lesson on Udacity.
 Training and evaluating a model is the next step for me.